 Things to do nearby Bridge House

-The Winster Valley is a beautiful, peaceful valley near the southern tip of Windermere.
-The area around Bridge House is not especially populated, making it perfect for a tranquil and relaxing break to escape the pressures of modern life.
+Cartmel Fell is a sparsely populated hamlet in the Winster Valley, close to the southern end of Lake Windermere.
+This beautiful, peaceful valley is just perfect for a tranquil and relaxing break to escape the pressures of modern life.

 There are some lovely walks through the valley, in woodland and on bridleways.
 Nearby Simpson Ground is a mixture of woodland and crag outcrops with a picturesque reservoir in the woods.
-In the wider area near Bridge House, you can climb Coniston Old Man, the Langdale Pikes and even Scafell Pike.
+In the wider area, you can climb Coniston Old Man, the Langdale Pikes and even Scafell Pike.

-Beyond Whitbarrow is the Lyth Valley, voted into the celebrated guidebook, Lonely Planet’s top 100 beautiful places in the world.
+Beyond Whitbarrow is the truly beautiful Lyth Valley.
 On the edge of the valley, Sizergh Castle is a beautiful medieval house set amidst picturesque gardens.
-The Strickland family has lived in this imposing house for over 700 years, and it contains a rich and interesting history on their time here.
+The Strickland family has lived in this imposing house for over 700 years and it contains a rich and interesting history of their time here.
 Within the grounds and gardens there is a pond and a lake, a national collection of hardy ferns and a superb limestone rock garden.

-The nearest lake to Bridge House is Windermere.
-The southern tip at Newby Bridge is just a ten minute drive (or a 5 mile walk via Simpson Ground).
+Newby Bridge, at the southern tip of Lake Windermere, is just a ten-minute drive away (or a five-mile walk via Simpson Ground).
 There is an aquarium at Newby Bridge, a great rainy day activity regardless of age.
-On the edge of the lake is Fell Foot, a great family friendly park with plenty of open space for games, picnics and gentle walks.
+On the edge of the lake is Fell Foot, a great park with plenty of open space for games, picnics and gentle walks.
 You can sail boats on the lake and the bay is perfect for swimming and paddling.

 South of the Wister Valley is the coastal estuary at Grange over Sands, historically a quiet fishing village until the introduction of the railway in 1857.
-Large hotels and grand houses were built for wealthy businessman taking advantage of the pleasing climate.
-These houses and terraces can be admired as you walk around the town or browse the shops that include an interesting bookshop and an award winning butchers.
+Large hotels and grand houses were built for wealthy businessman who wanted to take advantage of the pleasing climate.
+These houses and terraces can be admired as you walk around the town or browse the shops that include an interesting bookshop and an award winning butcher’s.

 A traffic-free promenade runs along the coast and is lovely for an evening stroll, taking in the beautiful sunsets.
 In the middle of the village is a large duck pond and beautiful ornamental gardens.
 On the opposite side of the estuary you will find Arnside and Silverdale where you can visit the wildlife meadows and bird sanctuaries.